ywhgroup/MRWG_1D/README.md

 ## Grating parameters and optimization
 The `FoM_and_Grad.m` defines the MRWG parameters, such as waveguide layer thickness (Hw), grating layer thickness (Hg), materials' refractive index and optimization function.

-The “%% Blur function & contrast function” section in `FoM_and_Grad.m` is used to define Rho2 and Rho3.
+The `%% Blur function & contrast function` section in `FoM_and_Grad.m` is used to define Rho2 and Rho3.
 The optimization contrast can be controlled by adjusting “beta” and “cutoff”.

-The “%% Reticolo 1D structure definition” section in `FoM_and_Grad.m` is used to convert the MRWG structure into the RETICOLO format.
+The `%% Reticolo 1D structure definition` section in `FoM_and_Grad.m` is used to convert the MRWG structure into the RETICOLO format.
 For detailed RETICOLO syntax, please refer to the following the paper [RETICOLO software for grating analysis](https://arxiv.org/abs/2101.00901).

-The “%% Forward calculation, FoM” section in `FoM_and_Grad.m` uses RETICOLO to calculate the MRWG Efficiency (Abs_Efficiency) and the forward electric field (ForwardField).
+The `%% Forward calculation, FoM` section in `FoM_and_Grad.m` uses RETICOLO to calculate the MRWG Efficiency (Abs_Efficiency) and the forward electric field (ForwardField).

-The “%% Adjoint calculation, gradient of FoM” section in `FoM_and_Grad.m` uses RETICOLO to calculate the Adjoint electric field (AdjointField).
+The `%% Adjoint calculation, gradient of FoM` section in `FoM_and_Grad.m` uses RETICOLO to calculate the Adjoint electric field (AdjointField).
 Then, based on Eq.
-S3, it calculates ∂FoM/∂Rho3 (Gradient2) and uses the chain rule to backpropagate ∂FoM/∂Rho1 (Gradient) to ρ1 (PatternIn). fmincon optimizes ρ1 (PatternIn) according to the   (Gradient) calculated in “FoM_and_Grad.m”.
+S3, it calculates ∂FoM/∂Rho3 (Gradient2) and uses the chain rule to backpropagate ∂FoM/∂Rho1 (Gradient) to ρ1 (PatternIn). fmincon optimizes ρ1 (PatternIn) according to the   (Gradient) calculated in `FoM_and_Grad.m`.

 ## Citation
 Please cite this code as: